Distracted Driving Accident Lawyer in Florida

 The U.S. Department of Transportation found that sending or receiving a text message takes a driver’s eyes off the road for an average of 4.6 seconds.
 This means that the driver of a car going 55 mph would essentially be driving blindfolded for the length of one football field.
 Additionally, the DOT found that distracted driving creates a crash risk 23 times worse than non-distracted driving does.

-Florida Distracted Driving Accident Lawyer
+Florida Distracted Driving Accident Attorney

 Distracted driving may legally be grounds for negligence if a distracted driver causes an accident.
 If the distracted driver is injured in the accident, then his or her contribution to the accident can limit the amount in damages that driver can receive.
 Ultimately, it is not worth it to drive distracted.